ObsMod/pylawr/docs/source/user/attenuation.rst

 Functional API
 --------------
-For functional-api usage you have to distinguish between single and dual attenuation correction:
+For functional-api usage, you have to distinguish between single and dual attenuation correction:

 * **Single radar attenuation correction**: